 - Remember your manners.
 Canadian culture places a high value on politeness.
 This often makes communication less direct than in other countries.

 - Beware of wild animals.
 When exploring Canada’s would-renown natural environments, keep in mind that these areas are shared with grizzly bears, polar bears, cougars, moose and various other large creatures.
-If you see one of these, of course you can admire their beauty, but don’t touch, antagonise, use flash, approach or unlock the doors.
+If you see one of these, of course, you can admire their beauty, but don’t touch, antagonise, use flash, approach or unlock the doors.
 If it’s a bear you should probably not linger for very long.

 - No smoking in public places.
 This means that you can’t some in restaurants, in the yard of your apartment complex or even in parks.

 - Don’t forget the tip.
-Canada is a country where tipping is such a crucial part of culture that it is an expected part of people’s wages.
+Canada is a country where tipping is such a crucial part of a culture that it is an expected part of people’s wages.
 15% is generally accepted across taxis, bars, hairdressers, etc.